-Windows, External Doors and Joinery Internal and external doors were opened and closed where keys were available.
-Random windows were opened and closed where possible.
-Doors and windows were not forced open.
-The windows are of a double glazed UPVC type.
-The access doors are of a UPVC double glazed and timber design.
-The soffits and fascias are formed in UPVC.
+The external doors are of UPVC double glazed and timber single glazed type.
+The soffits are formed in timber.
 External Decorations Visually inspected.
 External decoration has a painted finish.
 Conservatories and Porches There are no conservatories or porches.
 Communal Areas There are no communal areas.
-Garages and Permanent Visually inspected.
-Outbuildings There as a timber detached garage.
+Garages and Permanent Outbuildings There are no garages or permanent outbuildings.
 Outside Areas and Boundaries Visually inspected.
-The property has garden areas to the front, side and rear.
-The garden areas are surfaced in grass, chip stones and paving.
-The boundaries are formed in timber fencing, block walls and hedging.
-There is a drive and parking area surfaced in hardstanding.
+The property has garden areas to the rear.
+The garden areas are surfaced in grass, chip stones , timber decking and paving.
+The boundaries are formed in timber and wire fencing and stone/brick walls.
 Ceilings Visually inspected from floor level.
 The ceilings are formed in plasterboard.
+There are areas of timber panelling.
 Internal Walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
+The walls are of timber stud construction with plasterboard finishes.
+There are areas of tile wall finishes.
+Floors including Sub-floors Surfaces of exposed floors were visually inspected.
+No